Constitution

 The regular term of office shall be as follows:

-• Chair: serve for three academic years and able to be renewed at the request of the majority vote of the Full-time Faculty and subsequent appointment by the University President.
+• Chair: serve for three academic years and be able to be renewed at the request of the majority vote of the Full-time Faculty, lecturer-faculty and staff and subsequent appointment by the University President.

 The Chair of the Department shall: